Kotlin/kotlin-numpy/README.md

 #### Indexing, slicing, and iterating

-Arrays in KNumPy use the traditional indexinf to access the items.
+Arrays in Kotlin bindings for NumPy use the traditional index to access the items.
 Also, there is an analogue of Python's `slice`.
 To skip an index in slice, use `None`.
 For example, `[:8:2]` in Python is equivalent to `[None..8..2]` in kotlin.
 Iteration occurs elementwise regardless of shape.